DeliciousHouse/evolve-acoustics/responsive-image-system.md

 1. Original images are processed to create multiple resolutions
 2. Each image is converted to WebP and AVIF formats for better compression
+3. JavaScript files are configured to load with defer attribute to improve page loading performance
+4. Passive event listeners are implemented for touch and wheel events to improve scrolling performance
 3. HTML files are scanned and `<img>` elements are replaced with responsive `<picture>` elements
 4. A manifest file is generated listing all processed images and their variations